stdio2016/polysolve/README.md

 # polysolve

-A program to solve polyomino puzzle with multithreading.
+A command line program to solve polyomino puzzle with multithreading.
 Currently it only uses CPU, but I plan to add GPU acceleration support.

 ## Build